-678 4.2 Cognitive aspects
+4.2 Cognitive Aspects

 As a cognitivist position, the present approach is different from theories that simply map language to the world truth- or model-theoretically.
-It assumes primacy of speaking/generation over interpretation, processes that operate on explicit representations of the world, and an indirect access to the latter (Lang and Maienborn 2011).
-It also takes quantifiers to be far more complex and heterogeneous than, most of all, GQT (see also Feiman and Snedeker 2016).
+It assumes primacy of speaking/generation over interpretation, processes that operate on explicit representations of the world, and an indirect access to the latter (Lang and Maienborn, 2011).
+It also takes quantifiers to be far more complex and heterogeneous than, most of all, GQT (see also Feiman and Snedeker, 2016).

 For example, while all and every are typically treated as determiners, almost all and almost every show that they rather denote the maximal degree of the quantity scale than a relation between properties.
-This is why quantification should better be modelled as analogous to gradation in the adjectival domain (see above, (15) and (16), and Carstensen 2013).
-According to that, all and every both explicitly refer to the class-related scale of the collection. all allows both the global and local perspective (defaulting to the former), while every sets local perspective and distribution. each is likewise distributive, but focusses on the atomic event participants, disregarding gradation aspects of the class-related scale (\almost each).
-This is different again with individually, which is semantically rather a condition of collections to consist of singletons only (local, non-distributive), and with together, which requires instance size to be equal to collection size.
+This is why quantification should better be modeled as analogous to gradation in the adjectival domain [see (15) and (16), and Carstensen (2013)].
+According to that, all and every both explicitly refer to the class-related scale of the collection. all allows both global and local perspectives (defaulting to the former), while every sets local perspective and distribution.
+Each is likewise distributive, but focuses on the atomic event participants, disregarding gradation aspects of the class-related scale (\almost each).
+This is different again with individually, which is semantically rather a condition of collections to consist of singletons only (local, nondistributive), and with together, which requires instance size to be equal to collection size.

 It is less surprising, therefore, that singular quantifiers can be used for a factual plurality.
-Rather than expressing a distinction between individuals and pluralities, singular and plural indicate different perspectives (here: on the instance level).
-In line with proposals made by others (discussed in Nouwen 2014), plural can be seen as making no restriction on the size of the event participant instances, while singular requires an instance to be atomic (of size one).
-This is a perspective/constraint, however, because the overall collection size can be zero (in which case both perspectives are possible, see (30)).
+Rather than expressing a distinction between individuals and pluralities, singular and plural indicate different perspectives (here, on the instance level).
+In line with proposals made by others (discussed in Nouwen, 2014), plural can be seen as making no restriction on the size of the event participant instances, while singular requires an instance to be atomic (of size one).
+This is a perspective/constraint, however, because the overall collection size can be zero [in which case both perspectives are possible, see (30)].

-700 (30) There (is (almost) no cloud / are (almost) no clouds) in the sky
+(30) There {is/are} (almost) no {cloud/clouds} in the sky.

-701 According to the cognitivist position, one not only has to distinguish world-, conceptual representation-, and linguistic level, there are also complex mappings between world and representation, and representation 702 703 and language, respectively.
-For example, the same situation can be categorized as being about pairs of 704 objects (as groups) or about collections of two objects resulting in different expressions (pairs of ... vs. each two ...).
-With respect to the count/mass distinction, Pelletier argued that "philosophical and 705 706 linguistic semanticists would like to have some input from psychological studies" (see Pelletier 2010, p.
-707 168).
+According to the cognitivist position, one not only has to distinguish world-, conceptual representation-, and linguistic level, there are also complex mappings between world and representation, and representation and language, respectively.
+For example, the same situation can be categorized as being about pairs of objects (as groups) or about collections of two objects resulting in different expressions (pairs of . . . vs. each two . . . ).
+With respect to the count/mass distinction, Pelletier argued that "philosophical and linguistic semanticists would like to have some input from psychological studies" (see Pelletier, 2010, p.
+168).
 Starting out as a quest for corresponding ontological distinctions, Carstensen (2011) ended with the result that they must be conceived as relative to attentional perspectivation.
-It was also found that 'object' 708 and 'singular', and 'collection' and 'plural', respectively, are both related, but non-identical notions, since 709 the binary linguistic distinction (singular/plural) does not match the quaternary top-ontological distinction 710 (object/group/collection/stuff).
-This mismatch can be pinpointed as the reason for (cross-)linguistic 711 differences in the transition area between singular and plural, observable for example in the existence of 712 dual morphology to mark two elements in some languages, or in cross-linguistic lexical divergences in 713 714 grammatical number (English scissors, trousers (pl.) vs. German Schere, Hose (sg.)).
+It was also found that 'object' and 'singular', and 'collection' and 'plural', respectively, are both related, but nonidentical notions, since the binary linguistic distinction (singular/plural) does not match the quaternary top ontological distinction (object/ group/collection/stuff).
+This mismatch can be pinpointed as the reason for cross-linguistic differences in the transition area between singular and plural, observable, for example, in the existence of dual morphology to mark two elements in some languages, or in crosslinguistic lexical divergences in grammatical number [English scissors, trousers (pl.) vs. German Schere, Hose (sg)].